ANCSLEEP BLOG

 • Those who keep irregular hours and/or go to bed late are more at risk for insomnia due to Circadian Rhythm disruption

-• Those who consume alcohol are more at risk to suffer from insomnia
+• Those who consume alcohol are more at risk of suffering from insomnia

 • Studies show that high levels of caffeine can cause insomnia